 Christopher Plummer, who tragically died last year, was a loss to both stage, screen, and by all accounts, everyone he knew or worked with.
 He was a dear man a consummate professional, and he brought that skill with Shakespeare and a love of Star Trek to create one of the greatest villains in Star Trek history.

 As the quote above indicates, it’s fitting that Plummer played Chang since the two of them have had a friendly rivalry ever since they played opposite each other in Henry V. He’s a great antagonist onstage and a towering, dignified presence offstage.
-In a way, the two men were two sides of a coin- Shatner being loud and boisterous Plummer being a dignified, matinee-idol type, these big egos tussle extremely well in Star Trek VI, yet, as even Shatner admitted, they admired each other a lot:
+In a way, the two men were two sides of a coin- Shatner being a loud and boisterous movie/ TV star, Plummer being a dignified, matinee-idol type.
+These big egos tussle extremely well in Star Trek VI, yet, as even Shatner admitted, they admired each other a lot:

 Before I move on, I’d like to show you my favorite performance of Plummer’s.
 It’s a short monologue from Long Day’s Journey Into Night, where Plummer plays a washed-up Shakespearean actor, who ruined his career doing populist trash.
 One can see some of Plummer’s antipathy toward The Sound Of Music in his performance.
 Still, thankfully, Plummer didn’t meet the same fate as James Tyronne: